What is Outlook.com and how can I use it?

 If you want to set up an email account you can easily do so, without paying a cent, by picking among a large list of email providers.
 Perhaps the most well-known ones are Microsoft’s Windows Live Hotmail, Google’s Gmail, Yahoo mail, AOL mail and Apple’s iCloud email.
 In addition to these, there are a number of other email providers that offer email accounts with ample storage available for free.
 These include, among others, GMX, mail.com and Zoho mail.
 More and more people have also started to use social networks such as Facebook for email.

 Email client offerings from Microsoft

-Windows Live Mail (desktop client) – Previously Microsoft offered a desktop client called Outlook Express which was a free, stripped down version of Microsoft Outlook.
+Windows Live Mail (desktop client) – Previously Microsoft offered a desktop client called Outlook Express which was a free stripped down version of Microsoft Outlook.
 Outlook Express no longer exists; today the desktop client that is targeted for consumers is called Windows Live Mail.
-Windows Live Mail is part of Windows Live Essentials which is free if you have a valid license of Windows Vista or Windows 7.
+Windows Live Mail is part of Windows Live Essentials (Not available anymore) which is free if you have a valid license of Windows Vista or Windows 7.